earthly/website/website/tos.md

     13.4. **Modification of the Service**.
 We reserve the right to modify or discontinue the Service at any time (including by limiting or discontinuing certain features of the Service), temporarily or permanently, without notice to you.
 Earthly Technologies will have no liability for any change to the Service or any suspension or termination of your access to or use of the Service.

-14. **Indemnity**.
+14. **14.
+Indemnity**.
 To the fullest extent permitted by law, you are responsible for your use of the Service, and you will defend and indemnify Earthly Technologies, its affiliates and their respective shareholders, directors, managers, members, officers, employees, consultants, and agents (together, the "**Earthly Technologies Entities**") from and against every claim brought by a third party, and any related liability, damage, loss, and expense, including attorneys’ fees and costs, arising out of or connected with: (a) your unauthorized use of, or misuse of, the Service; (b) your violation of any portion of these Terms, any representation, warranty, or agreement referenced in these Terms, or any applicable law or regulation; (c) your violation of any third-party right, including any intellectual property right or publicity, confidentiality, other property, or privacy right; or (d) any dispute or issue between you and any third party.
 We reserve the right, at our own expense, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you (without limiting your indemnification obligations with respect to that matter), and in that case, you agree to cooperate with our defense of those claims.

-15. **Disclaimers; No Warranties**
+15. **15.
+Disclaimers; No Warranties**

     15.1.
 EXCEPT TO THE EXTENT OTHERWISE AGREED TO BY US IN WRITING, THE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE SERVICE ARE PROVIDED "AS IS" AND ON AN "AS AVAILABLE" BASIS.
 EARTHLY TECHNOLOGIES DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, RELATING TO THE SERVICE, COMMUNITY SOFTWARE COMPONENTS, AND ALL OTHER MATERIALS AND CONTENT AVAILABLE THROUGH THE SERVICE, INCLUDING: (A) ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, QUIET ENJOYMENT, OR NON-INFRINGEMENT; AND (B) ANY WARRANTY ARISING OUT OF COURSE OF DEALING, USAGE, OR TRADE.
 EARTHLY TECHNOLOGIES DOES NOT WARRANT THAT THE SERVICE OR ANY PORTION OF THE SERVICE, COMMUNITY SOFTWARE COMPONENTS, OR ANY OTHER MATERIALS OR CONTENT OFFERED THROUGH THE SERVICE, WILL BE UNINTERRUPTED, SECURE, OR FREE OF ERRORS, VIRUSES, OR OTHER HARMFUL COMPONENTS, AND EARTHLY TECHNOLOGIES DOES NOT WARRANT THAT ANY OF THOSE ISSUES WILL BE CORRECTED.